matthewdgreen/jmessage-server/README.md

 # jmessage-server
 Source for JMessage Docker server

-To build and run Docker container locally:
+To build and run Docker containers locally:

 1. Install [Docker](https://docs.docker.com/engine/getstarted/step_one/) for your platform.